 A common internet connection speed might look like 25 Mbps (Megabits per second) download / 5 Mbps upload.
 These are “ideal” speeds, meaning you might not get all that speed in a real-world scenario.
 To check your real speeds, I recommend using a site like www.testmy.net.
 There, you can run a few tests and average the results to get your actual upload speed.

 Then, make sure your encoder settings fit comfortably within your available bandwidth.

 When you stream live events, you really need professional-grade equipment for optimal results.
 This includes video cameras, microphones, tripods, monitors, audio/video mixing, encoder, and more.
 Plus, you’ll need the trained personnel to properly operate this live streaming equipment.

 Before a shoot you need to set up our equipment.
 Mount cameras, connect cables, and make sure all batteries are fully charged.
 Test microphones and make sure equipment is functioning properly.
 Make sure to check all the little details well ahead of time.

 This stage includes choosing the proper settings on all your gear as well.
 This includes resolution, audio channels, and more.
 Plus, it includes setting up your encoder.
 In general, software encoders are more popular than hardware.
 These tools run on a computer, which you’ll need to set up and test as well.
 We’ve written extensively about encoder choices and encoder settings in the past.
 Feel free to have a deeper look.

 Assess your shots

 Of course, the video itself is critical to any live stream.
 This includes making sure you get the right shots.
 Usually, this should be left to the cinematography professionals.
-However, if you need a crash course, there are plenty of resources online.

 If you need a basic outline, try this 3-pronged approach: